aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 This example is meant to show how to use the CV Pathfinder models in AVD in a basic way.

 !!! important
-    * CVaaS is required to run this example.
+    - CVaaS is required to run this example.
 Without it, only configuration generation is possible.
-    * EOS version superior or equal to 4.32.2F is required to run this example.
+    - Minimum EOS version 4.32.2F is required to run this example.
-    * The devices must be able to reach CVaaS via their Management Interface
+    - The devices must be able to reach CVaaS via their Management Interface

-The goal is to present the basic configuration blocks required to deploy CV Pathfinder and so does not cover all CV Pathfinder supports.
+The goal is to present the basic configuration blocks required to deploy CV Pathfinder and so does not cover all CV Pathfinder features.
 In particular, it does not cover:

 - Internet Exits
 - WAN routers behind NAT
-- Decentralized inventory
+- Multiple inventories

-More information on how these features are supported in AVD can be found in the WAN how-to document (TODO: add link).
+More information on how these features are supported in AVD can be found in the [WAN how-to document](../../roles/eos_designs/docs/how-to/wan.md).

 This example will show how to

-- Building the intended configurations and documentation
+- Build the intended configurations and documentation
-- Deploying the configuration via CVaaS
+- Deploy the configuration via CloudVision as a Service (CVaaS)

 ## Installation